sbarbari/voltha-perf-base/PITCHME.md

 ## 2. Test Environment

-All virtual machines are deployed on a single physical server and the installation is done using a modified instance of the voltha-k8s-playground (see `Installation Details / Virtual Environment Installation` for more details).
+All virtual machines are deployed on a single physical server and the installation is done using a modified instance of the voltha-k8s-playground (see `5.1 Virtual Environment Installation` for more details).
 The following diagram describes the layout used for the test environment.

 ---